 For example, talking to a healthcare provider on the phone is a completely different experience than an in-office visit.

-There are certain limitations to telehealth, and this question is essential to identifying and creating solutions for those restrictions.
+There are certain limitations to telehealth, and covering this in a telemedicine satisfaction questionnaire is essential to identifying and creating solutions for those restrictions.

 In many cases, while using telemedicine, there are factors outside of your control as a healthcare practice.

 Asking patients about any difficulties they experienced while using telemedicine is extremely important to improving the patient experience.
 Asking about technical problems experienced can identify issues early on.